NHL latest league to put season on hold

 Jazz tested positive for coronavirus.
 His teammate, Donovan Mitchell, later

-tested positive, per a report.
-On Thursday, MLS also suspended play, and MLB
+tested positive.
+On Thursday, MLS also suspended play, and MLB and the PGA

+Tour later follow suit, and the NCAA canceled its men's and women's basketball

-Bettman made the announcement after a conference call with the Board of
+Bettman made the stoppage announcement after a conference call with the Board

-"Our goal is to resume play as soon as it is appropriate and prudent, so that
+"I'm a little hesitant to use the word suspension, because our hope and our

+expectation is, when things get back to normal and it's safe and it's prudent,

-we will be able to complete the season and award the Stanley Cup."
+that we can go back and resume the season and ultimately have the Stanley Cup

 --Field Level Media